sam-truscott/tinker-kernel/README.md

 I've worked on & off on this hybrid kernel for the last few years to help my understanding in operating systems.

-* SOS1 was essentially a framebuffer - and a very broken scheduler
-* SOS2 was a proper multitasking scheduler with dynamic memory support
-* SOS3 was where I refactored it to be more OO and do some initial MMU work
-* Tinker was renamed from SOS3!

 Tinker is:
 * Limited - it's an RTOS Kernel so that's the idea
 * In development
 * Single-core at present
-* Written from a clean slate (excluding bits of boot-code from sel4 and osdev)
+* Written from a clean slate (excluding bits of boot-code from sel4 and osdev) from trail and error.
+Mostly error.

 He is my hobby.
 The aim is to keep it simple enough for anyone to understand and therefore also be simple enough to port and possibly even verify.
+I used to try and read the Linux Kernel but got lost.
+The aim of Tinker is to be easy to read so it's easy to learn what's going on.

 Features
 ========